Serenity0204/GraphX/README.md

 - 🔧 Flexible Data Manipulation -- Seamlessly add single or multiple edges to the graph.
 - 🔍 Advanced Querying -- Query the graph based on various criteria.
 - 🔗 Chaining Queries -- Implemented Lazy Queries to boost up the performance
+## Ideas
+The original idea came from https://aosabook.org/en/

 ## System Setup
 To run this project run the command 'pip install -r requirements.txt'